Sinity/sinevec/docs/EMBEDDING_MODELS.md

 # Embedding Models Inventory

-This document tracks which Voyage models are used across the local ChromaDB store and in the pipelines.
+This document tracks which Voyage models are used across the local Qdrant store and in the pipelines.
+The historical figures below were captured before the migration away from Chroma and remain for context:

-Summary (generated via `ve audit-models` on this machine):

 - By model:
   - voyage-context-3: 24,395 (conversations)